marcmuon/react-chart-components/README.md

 ## Code Notes

 This repo builds all 3 visualizations using React, and the bottom-most chart is interactive by vaccine type.
 I've created the JSON files manually from the CDC survey data.
+Additionally the React project is split up into components, so App.js primarily manages state.

 ## Chart Notes